-In December of 2015, the Board of Directors approved two employee incentive plans that will be in effect for 2016; a Short-Term Bonus Plan and Company-Wide Profit Sharing Plan.
+In December of 2015, the Board of Directors approved two employee incentive plans that were in effect for 2016; a Short-Term Bonus Plan and Company-Wide Profit Sharing Plan.

 The Short-Term Bonus Plan is designed to reward and recognize individual employees "on-the-spot" for extraordinary performance/accomplishments.
-These bonuses will be paid to individual employees in amounts ranging from \$100 to \$1,000 (with an aggregate annual amount for all short term bonuses not to exceed \$25,000) and will be awarded on recommendation of senior officers with the approval of the President and Chief Executive Officer.
-The second plan is a Company-Wide Profit Sharing Plan which allows all employees of New Peoples Bank to share in the profits of the Company when strategic goals are met.
-For 2016 the Board of Directors has budgeted a total of \$225,000 for this plan.
-The Plan is designed to reward employees a percentage of his or her annual salary, or a flat dollar amount for commissioned or lower-wage employees, for
+These bonuses are to individual employees in amounts ranging from \$100 to \$1,000 (with an aggregate annual amount for all short term bonuses not to exceed \$25,000) and are awarded on recommendation of senior officers with the approval of the President and Chief Executive Officer.
+During 2016 total bonuses of \$11,300 were paid out under the Short-Term Bonus Plan.

-Company performance when the Company exceeds a budgeted net income for the year.
-Adjustments to the budgeted amount are made depending on the Company's net income for the year.
-If the Company's net income exceeds the budgeted net income the profit sharing pool is increased by 25% of the overage (but in no event will the total bonus pool exceed 10% of reportable net income in any year.
-Similarly if the Company does not make its budgeted net income for the year the bonus pool is reduced by the shortfall which is added back into net income until it equals the budgeted amount or the bonus pool is exhausted as the case may be.
-The Board of Directors has established an award schedule that allocates the bonus pool by percentage based on the employee's position with the Company.
+The second plan is a Company-Wide Profit Sharing Plan which allows all employees of New Peoples Bank to share in the profits of the Bank when strategic goals are met.
+For 2016 the Board of Directors budgeted a total of \$225,000 for this plan.
+The Plan is designed to reward employees a percentage of his or her annual salary, or a flat dollar amount for commissioned or lower-wage employees, when the Bank meets the budgeted net income for the year.
+If the Bank's net income exceeds the budgeted net income, the profit-sharing pool is increased by 10% of the excess (but in no event will the total bonus pool exceed 10% of reportable net income in any year).
+Similarly, if the Bank does not make its budgeted net income for the year, the bonus pool is reduced by the shortfall which is added back into net income until it equals the budgeted amount or the bonus pool is exhausted.
+The Board of Directors has established an award schedule that allocates the bonus pool by percentage based on the employee's position with the Bank.
+No bonuses were awarded under this plan for 2016 that would have been paid out in 2017.